mrakgr/Trading-Journal/journal_2025.md

 If I could sign up to SMB training, I'll probably have some mentors to look over my trading.

 6:30pm.
 I'll leave that for 1-2 years down the line.
 Right now I have to do this Hopfield Dictionary experiment and see if botting gets me anywhere.

+6:35pm.
+Oh, there is a WCE live event.
+I'll take a look at it for a bit.

+6:40pm.
+I don't want to get baited into this during my rest period.

+7:10pm.
+Ah, my god, is it just going to be rerun of last time?

+7:30pm.
+Enough, I don't want to waste my time on this anymore.
+It's 30m in and he is essentially still just shilling.

+I'd recommend people skip these webinars and just look at his order flow vids on Youtube.